-&lt;sup>30 S.S.
-Averintsev, ed.
-Khristianstvo.
-Entsiklopedicheskii slovar '(Moscow, 1993), vol. 1, 249-50.
+37 Sergei S. Averintsev, ed., Khristianstvo.
+Entsiklopedicheskii slovar', vol. 1 (Moscow, 1993), pp. 249-250.

-&lt;sup>31 OPI GIM, f.
+38 OPI GIM, f.
 56, d.
-338, l.
+338, ll.
 63-64v.

-&lt;sup>32 See, e.g.: Batalden S.K.
-"The Politics of Modern Russian Biblical Translation," in Ph.
-Stine, ed.
-Bible Translation and the Spread of the Church.
-The Last 200 Years (Leiden, 1992), 68-80.
+39 See, e.g.: S.K.
+Batalden, "The Politics of Modern Russian Biblical Translation," in Ph.
+Stine, ed., Bible Translation and the Spread of the Church.
+The Last 200 Years (Leiden, 1992), pp. 68-80.

-Bashkirs.": "The latter...do not have so ancient, so important, and unique a history as the Jews and, lacking by the same reason their own special, uninterrupted historical education...
-[The Jews] ...have their immemorial, unique, original, ... stubborn, unyielding forms of upbringing and education..."
-Unlike Pirogov, Bessonov did not draw the conclusion that religiosity based on so deep a tradition would not yield to direct state influence.
+From Bessonov's point of view, it was necessary to maintain religious subjects in state educational institutions for Jews not only to serve as a conduit for Russian language.
+Jewish religiosity itself was also important.
+Placing his proposals in the imperial context of educational measures in regard to inorodtsy - aliens - he noted that, in terms of the resistance to assimilation, Jews were inorodtsy to an even greater degree than "Muslims, for example Tatars and Bashkirs": "The latter...do not have so ancient, so important, and unique a history as the Jews, lacking by the same reason their own special, uninterrupted historical education...
+[The Jews] ...have their immemorial, unique, original, ... stubborn, unvielding forms of upbringing and education..."40 Unlike Pirogov, Bessonov did not draw the conclusion that religiosity based on so deep a tradition would not yield to direct state influence.
 He held that such influence was both necessary and possible, but for him it was necessary to use non-religious channels, such as the language of instruction in state institutions.
 "Russian language acts with full force on the ancient Hebrew language, the jargon [Yiddish] is giving way to Russian speech...
 Jewish religiosity is not violated, does not vanish: it is cleansed, ennobled and elevated...
-A boy, making use of the methods of science provided him, leaves any melamed at an impasse, whether it is in ancient Hebrew, in the understanding of the Bible or the interpretation of the Talmud."
+A boy, making use of the methods of science provided him, leaves any melamed at an impasse, whether it is in ancient Hebrew, in the understanding of the Bible or the interpretation of the Talmud."41